manips-sai-org/sai-interfaces/docs/config_files_details.md

 Its attributes are:
 	- worldFilePath: Required.
 The path to the world file to be used
 	- mode: Optional.
 The mode of the simulation.
 Possible values are simviz, simOnly, vizOnly.
 Defaults to simviz
 	- publishMassMatrixToRedis: Optional.
 Whether to publish the mass matrix to redis for all simulated robots.
-Defaults to false.
+Defaults to true.
 None of the corresponding config parameters can be changed at runtime.
 -->
 <simvizConfiguration worldFilePath="${WORLD_FILES_FOLDER}/world_panda.urdf"
 	mode="simviz"
-	publishMassMatrixToRedis="false">
+	publishMassMatrixToRedis="true">

 ...